We earn a commission for products purchased through some links in this article.

-Meghan Markle, who’ll be giving birth to her first child next year, could be breaking royal tradition with her birth plan.
+Meghan Markle, who’ll be giving birth to her first child very soon, could be breaking royal tradition with her birth plan.

 It’s become the traditional picture of a royal baby birth for the last few decades – a royal couple posing on Lindo Wing steps with their new bundle of joy.